bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

 ```
 ## Recombination and Crossover

-Recombination is the process of exchanging genetic material (DNA) between
+- Recombination is the process of exchanging genetic material (DNA) between
 different organisms.

-We can think about this in terms of a specific type of recombination: chromosomal crosssover.
+- We can think about this in terms of a specific type of recombination: chromosomal crosssover.

 Chromosomal Crossover            |  (depiction by Thomas Hunt Morgan)
 :-------------------------:|:-------------------------:
 [![Depiction of chromosomal crossover, by Thomas Hunt Morgan](/media/Morgan_crossover_1.jpg)](a "Image credit: Wikipedia")  |  [![Thomas Hunt Morgan](/media/Thomas_Hunt_Morgan.jpg)](a "Image credit: Wikipedia")

-Unlike in natural chromosomal crossover, which is bound by physical limitations, we can allow
+- Natural chromosomal crossover is:
+  - bounded by physical limitations
+  - results in genetic linkage (T.H.
+Morgan)
-crossing over at every base pair.
+- Instead we can allow crossing over at every base pair.

 ```ucm
 .uniopt.evo.genetic> view crossoverUniform